 Placing importance on school pride and school spirit is a great way to make every student feel included.
 Bringing the student body together to support your school teams and clubs, and even fellow students, will boost their self-esteem.
 And when your students feel more confident, the number of cyber-bullying instances may go down.
 Some team/school pride ideas include pep rallies, cause events, Spirit Week, and more.

 Another idea to boost school pride is to pick a piece of flair your students can wear to promote a “No Bully Zone.”
 Some flair ideas include custom buttons or stickers with slogans like, “Dude.
 Just Be Nice.”

-Get to the heart of the matter, and set some rules for dealing with this important issue.
-The best idea you can use for this event is to get students involved with drafting this policy.
-They know what it’s like to deal with it and they may have feedback and ideas that adults may not consider.
+Get to the heart of the matter and set some rules for dealing with this important issue.
+Be sure to get students involved with drafting your school’s anti-bullying policy.
+They know what it’s like to deal with bullying and they have feedback and ideas that adults may not consider.

 Cyber-bullying, unfortunately, is probably not going to go away.
 However, middle schools can do several things to put their school on the right path to dealing with it.
 The most important thing to remember with anti-bullying policies in your school is to do something.

 The more confident your kids, the less power cyber-bullies have.